HafidhIrsyad/final-project-golang-hacktiv8/README.md

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.
-* Install Golang, Mysql, and Postman for testing
+* Install Golang, PostgreSQL, and Postman for testing
 * create an `.env` file

 ```bash